What to know about healthy and unhealthy carbohydrates

 • An 8-ounce glass of orange juice has 0.7 grams of fiber and 29 grams of total carbohydrates.

-• 0.7 grams of fiber x 10 = 7, which falls far short of 29.
+• 0.7 grams of fiber x 10 = 7, which is much less than 29.

 The glycemic index (GI) offers another way to measure the quality of carbohydrates in a food.
-The index assigns foods a number from 0 to 100 to reflect how quickly it boosts your blood sugar when consumed.
+The GI assigns foods a number from 0 to 100 to reflect how quickly it boosts your blood sugar when consumed.
 The higher the number, the more dramatic the effect.
 A score of 100 represents pure glucose.

 To return to the orange example, the GL of an orange is 4, while the GL of a glass of orange juice is 12.